Go to content Go to the menu

 Content type: Page

 OREME focuses its scientific activities on natural hazards and the impact of global and anthropogenic changes on the Mediterranean region, drawing on the scientific and technical expertise of its partners in geosciences, hydrosciences, biodiversity sciences, and ecology.
-Its mission is: to support the implementation or development of systematic observation in space and environmental sciences; to support the creation of open, shared environmental databases that are internationally referenced; to encourage the pooling of analytical resources (observation, experimentation, modeling) and expertise; to serve as the local hub for national observation networks and position itself as a key player in Mediterranean-focused environmental initiatives.
+Its mission is: to support the implementation or development of systematic observation in space and environmental sciences; to support the creation of open, shared, and internationally referenced environmental databases; to encourage the pooling of analytical resources (observation, experimentation, modeling) and expertise; to serve as the local hub for national observation networks and position itself as a key player in Mediterranean-focused environmental initiatives.
 OREME therefore focuses on three fundamental questions: the origin and assessment of natural and anthropogenic hazards and disturbances; the recording of recent and current global changes, their links to anthropogenic factors, and in particular changes in the use of Mediterranean environments; the response of the systems and mechanisms involved.
 Drawing on the educational resources of the University of Montpellier for its educational mission, OREME focuses on its ability to mobilize extensive and sustainable observation resources and recognized scientific and technical expertise across a wide range of aspects of the Mediterranean’s physical, chemical, and biological environment: geodesy, gravimetry, and deformation of the Earth and its surface; hydrogeological, hydrological, and geophysical monitoring of aquifers, particularly karstic ones; monitoring of the Languedoc coastline, the interface between the watershed and the marine environment, and the shoreline; pollution and biological adaptability downstream of former mining sites; measurement of fluxes (CO2, water, gases) and ecosystem functioning; phenology of terrestrial flora and fauna; dynamics of animal and plant communities; population dynamics of model organisms.
 It also houses three major regional technical platforms: GLADYS for integrated coastal studies, AETE for water pollution analysis, and the Sète Marine Station (SMEL).
-OREME’s continuous monitoring enables the collection and dissemination of data on environmental change at the national and international levels, as well as the conduct of fundamental and applied research.
-Label: Support and Research Unit Research UAR)Main sponsoring organizations: CNRS, UM, INRAE, IRDResearch cluster: Agriculture, Environment, Biodiversity – AEBHAL portal: publications of the organization WEBSITE
+OREME’s continuous observation enables the collection and dissemination of data on environmental change at the national and international levels, as well as the conduct of fundamental and applied research.
+Label: Support and Research Unit Research UAR)Main sponsoring bodies: CNRS, UM, INRAE, IRDResearch cluster: Agriculture, Environment, Biodiversity – AEBHAL portal: publications of the organization WEBSITE

 Infectious Diseases and Vectors: Ecology, Genetics, Evolution, and Control (MIVEGEC)